Safety and etiquette

-- Check the weather forecast, current trail conditions and warnings or closures online or visit a Parks Canada Visitor Centre.
+- Check the weather forecast, current trail conditions and warnings or closures or visit a Parks Canada Visitor Centre.

 - Be prepared for emergencies and changes in weather.
 Mountain weather changes quickly and it can snow any month of the year.

 - Bring extra food, water (1 L minimum) and clothing.
 Surface water may be contaminated and unsafe for drinking.

 - Tell somebody where you are going, when you will be back, and who to call if you do not return.

 - Carry a first aid kit and bear spray (bells are ineffective).

 - Ticks carrying Lyme disease may be present in the park.
 It is important to check yourself and your pet following any hikes.